arista/reknow/README.md

         ))}
 ```

 * When iterating over lists, React requires each nested list item to specify a `key`.
-If the item is a Reknow object, the item's `id` can serve as that `key`.
+If the item is an Entity, the item's `id` can serve as that `key`.

 ```
           <TodoListItemView item={item} key={item.id} />